-When applied to overcoming either the marketing misconception problems cited, or team performance, this method also leaders the reader to where research would help.
-In that sense, this would be a useful method for analytics or Data Science leaders to learn, as a prompt to collaboration with researchers where relevant.
+When applied to overcoming either the marketing misconception problems cited, or team performance, this method also leads the reader to where research would help.
+In that sense, this would be a useful method for Analytics or Data Science leaders to learn, as a prompt to collaboration with researchers where relevant.

 Editor’s note: Susan Fader is insight navigator/qualitative researcher and strategist at Fader and Associates, a Teaneck, N.J., research firm.
 John Boyd is managing partner at Dyalogic, a Salt Lake City research firm.

 Longer reflections on the potential of comic books as a media

 If you think comic books, or graphic novels, are just for kids, then you must have missed the growing international industry of Comic-Con.